RobTillaart/DAC8571/README.md

 - **void write(uint16_t arr[n], uint8_t length)** Writes a buffer with
 max 14 values in one I2C call.
 The last value written will be remembered in **lastWrite()**.

+This function can be used for a defined fast ramp up / down.

 ### Power Down mode